rbekyarov/Dog-Hotel-Management/README.md

 4.Reservations
 Includes :
-Customer
+-Customer
-Customer's dog
+-Customer's dog
-Suitable house according to the weight of the dog.
+-Suitable house according to the weight of the dog.
 Only a vacant house can be selected.
-Check-in date
+-Check-in date
-Release date
+-Release date
-Total stay - dynamically generated based on the entered dates.
+-Total stay - dynamically generated based on the entered dates.

 Services:
-Feeding -
+-Feeding -
-Deworming
+-Deworming
-Training
+-Training
-Bathing
+-Bathing
-Air cleaning
+-Air cleaning
-Paws cleaning
+-Paws cleaning
-Nails trimming
+-Nails trimming
-Combing
+-Combing

 Pricing -
 The price of the reservation is formed as follows.